VIII. Graduate Programs

 Interdisciplinary programs involve faculty members of this and other university departments and focus on problems of common interest to both departments.
 Examples include joint studies in quantitative genetics involving faculty in the Department of Animal and Poultry Science; studies of economic management of renewable resources involving faculty from the economics departments; modeling of physiological processes involving faculty from the Ontario Veterinary College or the College of Biological Science; toxicological modeling or risk assessment in collaboration with faculty involved in the Toxicology Research Centre.

-An applicant who does not meet the requirements must register as a nondegree undergraduate student and take courses to achieve an equivalent to the above.
+An applicant who does not meet one of these requirements must register as a nondegree undergraduate student and take courses to achieve an equivalent to one of the above.
 Such students are encouraged to consult the departmental graduate officers or the chair of the department.
 The department's diploma in applied statistics fulfils the requirement of a minor equivalent in statistics.

 For both regular and interdisciplinary programs, the degree requirements may be met by taking either: